Lecture 7

 2. Each row = an observation (or record).

-3. Each column = a variable (or attribute).
+3. Each column = a variable (or attribute or field).

 4. Each table has a key — a column that uniquely identifies each row.